Ahmed al-Sharaa: Personal life

 Not much is known about al-Sharaa's personal life, which he is careful not to share with the media.
-In 2012, Time reported that in one of the meetings of prominent armed groups attended by the leaders of Ahrar al-Sham, Suqour al-Sham, Liwa al-Islam, and other brigades, al-Sharaa wore a mask, refusing to reveal his identity, and was introduced to the attendees by the Front's emirs in Aleppo and Idlib.
+In 2012, Time reported that in one of the meetings of prominent Islamist militant groups attended by the leaders of Ahrar al-Sham, Suqour al-Sham, Liwa al-Islam, and other rebel brigades, al-Sharaa wore a mask, refusing to reveal his identity, and was introduced to the attendees by Jabhat al-Nusra's emirs in Aleppo and Idlib.

-Al-Sharaa met Latifa al-Droubi while they were both studying at Damascus University.
+Al-Sharaa met his wife Latifa al-Droubi while they were both studying at Damascus University.
 They were married in 2012 and have three children.
 Al-Sharaa plays chess, basketball, pool, and goes horse riding, while he reportedly played football in his childhood.
 In a November 2025 interview with The Washington Post, al-Sharaa said he admired Michael Jordan and the National Basketball Association, preferred baseball to football, and was skilled at playing pool.

+On 1 April 2026, during al-Sharaa's visit to the United Kingdom, he participated in an interview at Chatham House.
+During the interview, he clarified that he has one daughter, along with two sons.
+When asked whether he would want his daughter to become a future president of Syria, al-Sharaa stated that running public affairs is a major responsibility and that he would not wish the role on any of his children.

 Assassination attempts and death threats

 The U.S. Special Envoy for Syria, Tom Barrack, warned of a possible assassination attempt against al-Sharaa due to his efforts to build ties with the West and promote inclusive governance.
-On 12 June 2025, L'Orient–Le Jour reported that al-Sharaa escaped two assassination attempts by jihadist groups for rejecting their ideology.
-On 27 June 2025, al-Sharaa was the target of a Hezbollah and ISIS-backed assassination attempt.
+On 12 June 2025, L'Orient–Le Jour reported that al-Sharaa had escaped two assassination attempts by ISIS.
+On 27 June 2025, al-Sharaa was reportedly the target of an ISIS-backed assassination attempt.
 It was planned to be carried out in the Daraa Governorate, but was foiled before it could be executed.
-However, the government denied reports of the assassination that was planned to be carried out in Daraa.
-On 16 July 2025, Itamar Ben-Gvir, Israel's Minister of National Security, openly called for al-Sharaa's assassination, referring to al-Sharaa as the "head of the snake" and stating that "the only thing that can be done is to eliminate al-Julani."

-On 10 November 2025, Syria thwarted two attempts on al-Sharaa's life by ISIS.
+However, the government denied reports of the assassination attempt.

+On 16 July 2025, Itamar Ben-Gvir, Israel's Minister of National Security, publicly urged for al-Sharaa's assassination, referring to him as the "head of the snake" and stating that "the only thing that can be done is to eliminate al-Julani."
+On 10 November 2025, Syria thwarted two attempts on al-Sharaa's life by the Islamic State.
+On 5 January 2026, the Israel Defense Forces (IDF) claimed that Iran, along with additional "hostile elements", was planning to assassinate al-Sharaa.

+On 12 February 2026, the United Nations and its secretary-general, António Guterres, said that al-Sharaa, along with Anas Khattab and Asaad al-Shaibani, were the targets of five foiled ISIS assassination attempts within the previous year on their lives.
+On 6 March 2026, Reuters reported that Turkey's National Intelligence Organization had asked Britain's MI6 the previous month to take a larger role in protecting al-Sharaa following recent assassination plots.
+However, Turkey denied that its intelligence organization had made any such request.